Paper Information

 Publication: J. Chem.
 Inf.
 Comput.
 Sci.
 2003

 This is a Method paper.
-It proposes a novel architectural pipeline - specifically applying “machine vision” techniques (Gabor wavelets and Kohonen networks) - to the problem of identifying chemical diagrams in low-resolution raster images.
+It proposes a novel architectural pipeline applying “machine vision” techniques (Gabor wavelets and Kohonen networks) to the problem of identifying chemical diagrams in low-resolution raster images.
 The paper focuses on the “how” (the algorithm and its parameters) and validates the method through quantitative experiments optimizing feature vectors and masks.

 The primary motivation is to unlock the “large amount of data” trapped in legacy raster images (GIF, JPEG) on the Web that lack semantic metadata.